jiakaiBot/deCloudflare/INSTRUCTION.md

 Are you sure?
 There are two ways to remove yourself.
 First option is just _*remove* it from the list_ and _create a pull request_.
-Second option is _wait 1 year_.
+Second option is _wait 6 months_.
 Our system will revisit your website as a Tor user.

 If you're not blocking Tor users, you will be removed automatically.